 The same analogy was applied in the East, but here, instead of using the 14th day of Nisan in the Hebrew calendar.
 They used the 14th day of the first month of spring (Artemisias) in the Greek calendar, April 6.
 And from there, adding nine months, they arrived on January 6.
 Thus we have Christians in two parts of the world who calculate the birth of Jesus.
 On the basis that the conception and crucifixion took place on the same day (25 March and 6 April).
 It comes to a similar but different conclusion (25 December and 6 January).

 Read also: Why Did Jesus Ride a Donkey into Jerusalem?

 What does Aurelian have to do with Christmas?

-Even if the 25th of December has become an eminently Christian holiday.
-We still find today the remnants of the pagan cult of the sun: the fires that are made on Christmas morning.
-The Christmas sticks that imitate the shape of the sun, the goat walk.
+Even if the 25th of December has become an eminently Christian holiday, we still find today the remnants of the pagan cult of the sun: the fires that are made on Christmas morning.
+The Christmas sticks imitate the shape of the sun and the goat walk.

-There is a hypothesis that Emperor Aurelian wanted this celebration dedicated to the god Mithras to replace the feast of the Christmas, present at that time on 25 December.
-Those who share this hypothesis, state that in the past Christians believed that the appearance of the seen world took place at the spring equinox, then placed on March 25.
-Therefore, the new creation through the “incarnation of Christ” was also supposed to take place on 25 March.
-From which the 9 months counted together gave the date of 25 December.
+There is a hypothesis that Emperor Aurelian wanted this celebration dedicated to the god Mithras to replace the feast of Christmas, present at that time on 25 December.
+Those who share this hypothesis state that in the past, Christians believed that the appearance of the seen world took place at the spring equinox, then placed on March 25.
+Therefore, the new creation through the “incarnation of Christ” was also supposed to occur on 25 March.
+From which the nine months counted together gave the date of 25 December.

 In the West, since the 3rd century, Christmas has been celebrated on 25 December.
-In the East, until the second half of the 4th century, the Nativity was celebrated together with the Baptism of the Lord on 6 January and was called the Lord’s Birthday.
+In the East, until the second half of the 4th century, the Nativity was honored with the Baptism of the Lord on 6 January and was called the Lord’s Birthday.